wangziqi2013/wangziqi2013.github.io/_posts/2020-09-05-an-adaption-cache-compression-scheme.markdown

 At decompression time, the header bit vector is used to guide interpreting the rest of the compressed line.
 For a "0" bit, the next 32-bit word is appended to the output buffer without processing.
 For a "1" bit, the next log2(N)-bit code word is read, and then used to index the dictionary.
 The output 32-bit symbol is then appended to the output stream.

+The content of the dictionary determines the quality of compression, since only symbols that are present in the dictionary can be compressed.
+The paper proposes that two dictionaries be used.
+At any point during execution, one of the dictionaries is used to perform compression and decompression, while the other is being trained.
+We call the current one being used as "master dictionary", and the other "slave dictionary".